manojmukkamala/home-assistant-kafka-multiple-topics/README.md

 # homeassistant-kafka-multiple-topics

-Extended the code found at: https://github.com/home-assistant/core/tree/dev/homeassistant/components/apache_kafka All credits to the original creator, whoever you are, thanks a lot!.
+Extended the code found at: https://github.com/home-assistant/core/tree/dev/homeassistant/components/apache_kafka

+All credits to the original creator, whoever you are, thanks a lot!